supercharge/redis-github-action/README.md

 ## Usage
-A code example says more than a 1000 words.
+A code example says more than 1,000 words.
 Here’s an exemplary GitHub Action using a Redis server in versions 4 and 5 to test a Node.js app:

 ```yaml
 name: Run tests